-It was time for me to go diving again, so I betook myself to Christmas Island, this Australian external territory in the Indian Ocean.
+It was time for me to go diving again, so I betook myself to Christmas Island, this external territory of Australia in the Indian Ocean.
 Under water I encountered sharks, dolphins and other creatures of the sea.
 Above water I went hiking, climbing and birdwatching in honour of the words of someone very dear to me: ‘Take many pictures, do many things you don’t get to do in Singapore and remember each and every one of them.’

 Adventurous days indeed, but the many things I don’t (or hardly) get to do in Singapore include enjoying tranquillity.
 Now, you can find calmness in Singapore, say, to read and meditate.
 But you either have to live somewhere nice and quiet or you have to know where to look.
-But never before have I been sitting on the lawn, looking at the Indian Ocean, in the company of chickens.
+But never have I been sitting on the lawn, looking at the Indian Ocean, in the company of chickens.

 Best trip ever.